 First, correlation does not equal causation.
 Just because students studying certain majors had a higher MCAT or acceptance rate does not mean it’s because of their major.
 In fact, there are a series of confounding variables and biases that are likely at play.

 Theory 1: Certain Majors Prepare You Better

-Others have suggested that students majoring in humanities may have higher MCAT scores because they’re better prepared for the Critical Analysis and Reasoning Skills section, or CARS, arguably the most difficult section of the MCAT to rapidly improve your score in.
+It’s sometimes suggested that students majoring in humanities may have higher MCAT scores because they’re better prepared for the Critical Analysis and Reasoning Skills section (CARS), which is arguably the most difficult section of the MCAT to rapidly improve your score in.
 But by looking at the data, we see this explanation falls short.
-While humanities majors do score highest on CARS, it’s only on average 1 point higher than other majors, thereby only accounting for half of the score difference between humanities and other majors.
+While humanities majors do score highest on CARS, it’s only, on average, 1 point higher than other majors, thereby only accounting for a small difference compared to other majors.

 In extending this logic, we would expect biological science majors to score the best on the bio section of the MCAT.
 But that’s not the case.
-In fact, bio majors score right on average with everyone else, and it’s actually math and statistics majors that score highest.
+In fact, bio majors score right on average with everyone else, and it’s actually math and statistics majors who score highest.
 Do physical sciences majors score the highest on the chemical and physical section of the MCAT?
-Nope, again it’s the math majors that win out.
+Nope, it’s once again the math majors who win out.

 Taking a step back, we can notice two interesting trends.
-First, students majoring in Humanities, Math, and Physical Sciences dominated multiple sections of the MCAT and had the highest medical school acceptance rates by a large margin.
-Second, students majoring in Specialized Health Sciences were far behind the pack, scoring the worst in both the MCAT and having the lowest medical school acceptance rates.
+First, students majoring in humanities, math, and physical sciences dominated multiple sections of the MCAT and had the highest medical school acceptance rates by a large margin.
+Second, students majoring in health sciences, social sciences, and other majors scored last on the MCAT and had the lowest medical school acceptance rates.

 Theory 2: Survivorship Bias